 Think of your eye as a spherical ball.
 Usually, when light enters your eye it bends evenly.
 This creates a sharp image of what you see on the tissues at the back of your inner eye.
 However, if you have astigmatism, your eye is shaped more like an elliptical football.
 As a result, the light is not bent evenly and only one part of the picture is transmitted clearly and in focus.

 Diagnosis & Treatment by Your Eye Doctor in Johnson City

-If you experience problems with your eyesight, we invite you to book an eye exam in our Johnson City office.
+If you experience problems with your vision, we invite you to book an eye exam at our Johnson City office.
 Our optometrist will inspect your vision and eyes to make a precise diagnosis and determine the most effective treatment.
-At , our Johnson City eye doctor is skilled and experienced in diagnosing and treating astigmatism - so you see crisp and clear.
+At I-Care Vision Associates, our Johnson City eye doctor is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.

 What is a stigma?

 Stigma refers to a type of refractive error known as astigmatism.
 There are three types of refractive error, myopia, hyperopia, and astigmatism.
 The former two are more regularly referred to as nearsighted (poor distance vision) and farsighted (poor close-up vision).
 Astigmatism is the third category that affects both near and far vision at the same time.
 Much like nearsightedness or farsightedness, astigmatism is corrected using glasses or contacts.

 Technically speaking, an eye with astigmatism requires two different prescriptions to correct vision in one eye due to the oval shape of the cornea.
 This generally requires specialized contact lenses and a more comprehensive fitting procedure.

 To learn more or to correct any vision issues, book an appointment at I-Care Vision Associates in Johnson City today.

 - A: Astigmatism can affect a child’s reading skills.
 If your child struggles to read, book an eye exam for your child today.
 Our eye doctors are here to help.